siamhyde/Hyde-Procurement-Intelligence/README.md

 ## Example Insight

-The unresolved layer revealed that most failures were not caused by pipeline errors, but by:

-> **missing or unverified unit mappings**
+The unresolved layer showed that most failures were not caused by pipeline errors, but by missing or unverified unit mappings.

 This reflects a common real-world issue:

-* data pipelines often fail due to **incomplete domain knowledge**, not technical faults
+* data pipelines often fail due to incomplete domain knowledge, not technical implementation

 By separating these cases, the system makes it clear where: